 Lawyered up?
 A look at what Florida has spent money on

-The Associated Press has documented that since Gov. Rick Scott took office in 2011, agencies under his control as well as the Florida Legislature and Cabinet officials have spent more than $250 million on private attorneys.
-Here's a look at some of the spending on outside lawyering Florida taxpayers have had to pay for under Republican leadership: -More than $100 million in fees paid to lawyers by state agencies, including an expensive water rights struggle with Georgia.
+TALLAHASSEE, Fla. - The Associated Press has documented that since Gov. Rick Scott took office in 2011, agencies under his control as well as the Florida Legislature and Cabinet officials have spent more than $250 million on private attorneys.

 Add your comments below